-We’re from a country that doesn’t have marriage equality or any form of relationship recognition for lesbian and gay couples.
+We’re from a country that doesn’t have marriage equality or any form of relationship recognition for same-sex couples.
 Is there any way that my partner can accompany me to the United States?

-Yes, even without a formally recognized relationship like a marriage or civil union, if a foreign national obtains a non-immigrant (temporary) work visa, his or her partner can apply for a B-2 “cohabitating partner” visa to come to the U.S. with the foreign worker.
+Yes, even without a formally recognized relationship like a marriage or civil union, if a foreign national obtains a non-immigrant (temporary) work visa, their partner can apply for a B-2 “cohabitating partner” visa to come to the U.S. with the foreign worker.

 What categories of visa holders are eligible to bring their partners on B-2 “cohabitating partner” visas?

 The B-2 “cohabitating partner” visa is available to partners of foreign nationals who hold visas in the following categories: A; E; F; G; H; I; J; L; M and TN (NATO).
-Although your partner’s H-1B status makes you eligible to apply for a B-2 “cohabitating partner” visa, you must still independently qualify for a B-2 visa.
-This means that you must prove to U.S. Immigration that your intent is not to remain in the U.S. permanently.
-Thus you must prove that you have strong ties to your own country such as owning real estate, having secure employment, and/or having strong family ties.
+Although for example, one partner’s H-1B status makes their spouse eligible to apply for a B-2 “cohabitating partner” visa, that spouse must still independently qualify for a B-2 visa.
+This means that they must prove to U.S. immigration officials that their intent is not to remain in the U.S. permanently.
+Thus they must prove that they have strong ties to their own country such as owning real estate, having secure employment, and/or having strong family ties.
 This can get complicated when the principal visa holder (in this example, the H-1B visa holder) plans to be in the U.S. for three to six years and is not required to maintain a foreign residence.

-If I get the B-2 “cohabitating partner” visa, can I work in the U.S.?
+If someone receives a B-2 “cohabitating partner” visa, can they work in the U.S.?

-No, this B-2 visa is like any other B-2 visa, it allows you to come to the U.S. for “pleasure,” but not to work.
+No, this B-2 visa is like any other B-2 visa in that regard.
+It allows someone to come to the U.S. for “pleasure,” but not to work.

-Does my B-2 “cohabitating partner” status allow me to remain in the United States for the duration of my partner’s visa?
+Does B-2 “cohabitating partner” status allow someone to remain in the United States for the duration of their partner’s visa?

-No, when you initially enter using the visa, you can request up to one year of lawful stay.
-After that you can apply for extensions in six month increments.
+No, when someone initially enters using the visa, they can request up to one year of lawful stay.
+After that they can apply for extensions in six month increments.

 Is this “cohabitating partner” visa only available to same-sex partners?